2002 Houston Texans season: Week 12: vs. New York Giants

 The Giants entered the game at 6–4 looking for an easy victory over the expansion Texans.
 The first quarter was scoreless with miscues from both teams.
 Houston received the opening kickoff, but went three-and-out, punting the ball to end the drive.
 On the second play of the following drive, New York running back Tiki Barber fumbled the ball at the Giants 27-yard line with the ball being recovered by Houston linebacker Jamie Sharper.
 On the next drive, Texans' running back James Allen fumbled the ball and it was recovered at the New York 30-yard line by linebacker Dhani Jones for the Giants.
 The two teams would trade punts with the first points being scored by Houston kicker Kris Brown on a 40-yard field goal in the second quarter.
 The Giants would respond a few drives later with Barber scoring on a 1-yard touchdown run.
 The game's next scoring play would come late in the second quarter.
-New York long snapper Bob Jones fumbled the snap with the ball being recovered by punter Matt Allen, who was tackled in his own end zone for a safety with the Texans trailing 5–7 at halftime.
+New York long snapper Bob Jones fumbled the snap with the ball being recovered by punter Matt Allen, who was tackled in his own end zone for a safety with the Texans trailing 7–5 at halftime.

 Houston's first touchdown of the game came in the 3rd quarter, with a 1-yard run from Jonathan Wells.
 The Texans went for two, with Allen catching a pass from David Carr to put Houston up 13–7 with 6:57 left in the 3rd quarter.
 The Giants' following drive ended with Matt Bryant missing a 33-yard field goal.
 New York would score on its next possession with a 31-yard pass from Kerry Collins to receiver Amani Toomer to the Giants up 14–13 with 13:18 left in the game.
 Houston responded on the next drive with a 50-yard field goal to take a 16–14 lead with 6:57 left.
 The Giants had three drives to respond, but Collins was picked off twice on back-to-back possessions with the last play of the game being a failed Hail Mary to give the Texans a 16–14 upset victory.

+To this day, this remains the last time the Texans defeated the Giants.